akashdhruv/Maple/README.rst

    pip install --upgrade PyMaple
    pip uninstall PyMaple

-There maybe situations where users may want to install Jobrunner in development mode $\\textemdash$ to design new features, debug, or customize options/commands to their needs.
+There maybe situations where users may want to install Maple in development mode $\\textemdash$ to design new features, debug, or customize options/commands to their needs.
 This can be easily accomplished using the ``setup`` script located in the project root directory and executing,

 ::